eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 Click the **Bell Icon** in the top right hand corner

-Click **Alerts**
+Alerts are displayed on the right hand side and are grouped into **Alert Modules** of related values and typically would already have some default alerts applied.

-Each alert has a condition field which is what it will test against, there is an explanation of the condition field on the right hand side.
+Each alert has a condition field which is what it will test against, there is an explanation of the condition field next to each alert.

 ### New User Alerts Recommendation
 Start with experiment setting thresholds for alerts relevent to the Node Type, some Metrics will automatically be alerted on when selected such as Node/Connects or Node/Claimer_Has_Run

 These alerts are quite handy to start with:
-- Node/Db_Size_Free : 4096
+- Node/Db_Size_Free : 1024
 - Node/HeadBlock : 100
 - Node/Latency : 2000